darkrelics/eidolon-engine/documentation/architecture.md

 **Key Schema Patterns:**

+- All tables use RemovalPolicy.RETAIN for data persistence
 - GSI for secondary access patterns (CharacterNameIndex, EndTimeIndex)
 - Server-side state authority with no client caching
 - ProcessingStatus field for idempotent segment processing